Skip to content

 required

-fileset_name str
+fileset_id str

-The name of the fileset
+The ID of the fileset

 required